 We charge £120 +VAT per year for this service because of the work involved.

 This is a basic certificate, doesn't require any verification and is granted immediately based on the information on your domain name.
 It doesn't have the respectability of the certificate above but still ensures that all data transmitted to and from your website is encrypted.

-We recommend this kind of certificate to personal websites and small organisations who don't transmit customer information via their website.
+We recommend this kind of certificate to smaller organisations and personal websites

 We charge £50 +VAT per year for this service.

 At the end of the day it's your choice whether you want to secure your website by running it over HTTPS, but from January 2017 Google will start highlighting that your website is insecure.